bagisto/user-guide/src/configure/google-captcha.md

 - Add your domain(s) in the Domains section (e.g., example.com).
 - Click Create and copy the generated site key.

-Now you need to add all the IDs in the configuration, set the **Stock Threshold** to 0.5, and finally click on the **Save Configuration** button.
+Now enter the three values in the configuration, set the **Score Threshold** (reCAPTCHA scores each visitor from 0 to 1, and anything below the threshold is treated as a bot; **0.5** is a sensible start), and finally click on the **Save Configuration** button.

  <ImagePopup src="/images/configure/site-key.png" alt="Create reCAPTCHA Site Key" />

-As soon as the configuration is saved, Google reCAPTCHA will be displayed in five places on the website:
+As soon as the configuration is saved, Google reCAPTCHA will be displayed on these forms on the website:

 - Customer Sign In
 - Customer Sign Up
-- Contact Us Page
+- Contact Us Page, and the Contact Us form on product pages when the cart page is switched off
 - Forgot Password
 - Checkout Sign In